CMcN98/UCDPA_CliodhnaMcNamara/README.md

 # UCDPA_CliodhnaMcNamara
 Data Anlysis of survival percentages on multiple factors in the Titanic dataset

+Intro
+I chose the Titanic as it is really interesting how much high-quality data is available for a renowned historic event that occurred over a hundred years ago and shaped the ship building industry from then on.
+There is a good spread of data that has been gathered regarding this event.
+A certain level of data quality is guaranteed with the Titanic as it is a much-studied tragedy.
+The integrity of the data allows for a more accurate analysis, and this was a big draw.
+The data available also acted as a social commentary for the period.
+It was revealing that there were stark differences between ticket classes, age range and sex.
+Analysing these events of the past gives us a better understanding of a time gone by.

 Data
 Survived – Integer, 0 = No, 1 = Yes, Whether the passenger survived or not.